seba003/jekyll-now/_posts/2017-3-31-Lorentz force.md

 ---
 layout: post
-title: Understanding of Lorentz force in SULMS
+title: Importance of Lorentz force in SULMS
 ---

 I have posted this technical content to provide the fundamental thoughts of Electromagnetic force and its importance in the proposed research